The Grievers' Group

 Richard Wiley is the author of numerous stories and the novels Soldiers In Hiding (winner of the PEN/Faulkner Award for Best American Fiction), Fools' Gold, Festival for Three Thousand Maidens, Indigo, Ahmed's Revenge (winner of the Maria Thomas Fiction Award), Commodore Perry's Minstrel Show ("The best book you've never heard of!"-anonymous), The Book of Important Moments, Bob Stevenson, and Tacoma Stories.

 The Grievers' Group is his ninth novel and his tenth work of fiction.

 Richard has lived and worked in Korea (where he was a Peace Corps volunteer), Japan, Nigeria and Kenya.
 And for twenty-six years he was a professor of English at the University of Nevada, Las Vegas.
 Many of his stories are taken from those experiences.
 With Tacoma Stories and The Grievers' Group, he has set his fiction in the Pacific Northwest.

-Currently Richard Wiley is a professor of English and Associate Director of Black Mountain Institute at the University of Nevada, Las Vegas.
+Richard Wiley is professor emeritus of English and a board member of Black Mountain Institute at the University of Nevada, Las Vegas.
 He now lives in Los Angeles, California.